 Supawood manufactures their panels to a tolerance in size of approximately 1mm in the length and width and a maximum 2mm difference in the diagonals.

 a.
-When Shop drawings are included the quoted price allows for one shop drawing submission and one amendment;
+Quotations include one shop drawing submission and one amendment;

 b.
 Further revisions will be regarded as a variation and charged at $200/hour + GST;

 c.
-To meet delivery schedules all documentation must be supplied at time of order.
+To meet delivery schedule all documentation must be supplied at time of order.

 Supawood is not liable for changes that are made as a result of information not supplied.

 24. Prototypes/Special samples:

 a.
 Custom samples supplied before an order is placed will be invoiced at cost and deducted from the order.

 a.
 Production can only commence on approvals, and changes to specifications or shop drawings must be confirmed in writing;

 b.
 Any changes made to cutting lists or shop drawings, or additional panels or accessories requested after details have been submitted to production, must be confirmed in writing;